Carlisle Graham: Early efforts

 In 1886, three years after Captain Matthew Webb lost his life in the rapids, Graham had ambitions to follow in his footsteps and decided upon passing through Niagara Falls and whirlpool in a barrel cask.
 Despite being told this would result in his death, he persisted regardless and accomplished his objective on July 11 that year, witnessed by a large crowd of spectators.
 He had previously attempted this unsuccessfully, having at that time been arrested on suspicion of attempting to commit suicide, although was released two hours later.
 His feat gained him widespread attention.
-He attempted this feat again a month later on August 19, keeping his head out the barrel which was described as "an amazing sight", until a wave struck the side of his head, resulting in the permanent loss of the use of his ear.
+He attempted this feat again a month later on August 19, keeping his head out the barrel which was described as "an amazing sight", until a wave struck the side of his head, resulting in the permanent loss of hearing in one ear.
 He was joined by three others, although on this occasion he lost his cask and had to swim through the rapids unaided.

 He made further journeys in 1887 and again on August 25, 1889, this time in a boat shaped like a barrel.
 At first, the barrel traveled easily but soon was grasped by more rapid currents which hastened the journey.
 On several occasions, the boat disappeared from view, on one occasion striking a wave in front of Buttery's elevator, with some believing it to be lost as it was not visible for an extended period of time.
 Several thousand people gathered to watch him enter the whirlpool, but were disappointed when it was instead carried into quieter waters from the American side, rather than through the main current, as would usually be the case.
 Despite the dangers faced, he navigated it safely and was picked up just above Lewiston Bridge on the Canadian side.